-After 7 years in a coma thanks to the medical condition known as “getting blown up”, multiple murderer and part time boiler suit enthusiast Michael Myers snaps awake during a patient transfer days before Halloween to resume his quest to expunge every member of his extended family.
+After 7 years in a coma thanks to the medical condition known as “getting blown up in Halloween 2”, multiple murderer and part time boiler suit enthusiast Michael Myers snaps awake during a patient transfer days before Halloween to resume his quest to expunge every member of his extended family.
 In hot pursuit is his increasingly deranged psychiatrist Dr Loomis (the always good value for money Donald Pleasence), the Van Helsing to Michael’s Dracula, who also survived the explosion than put Myers on his back in the first place.
 Setting his lethal sights on his niece Jaime (Laurie Strode has passed on thanks to Jamie Lee Curtis not wanting to resume the cat and mouse shenanigans), Michael lays siege to the entire town of Haddonfield, whose residents either cower in fear or form horribly ineffective drunken lynch mobs.
 Taking refuge in the sheriff’s house after Myers helps the local police take the night off early, Jaime, her adopted sister and a random group of other people seeking shelter they to hold out until help arrives but it already may be too late as the inscrutable killer may have already snuck into the house like a spider in autumn.
 So the race is on to stay ahead of the one man slaughterhouse and keep his young target out of range of his stabbing arm but maybe the most heinous damage he is trying to inflict to his would be victim isn’t on the outside…

 Halloween 4 and it’s decidedly on the nose subtitle may not be the best sequel in the long running horror saga (it barely scrapes the top 3) but it IS a quaint little slasher, slickly made and smartly shot which acts like a much needed boost of franchise viagra after fans rejected the perfectly respectable part 3.